 If your code refers to the input-section symbols, it is assumed that you expect all the input sections in the image with the same name to be placed contiguously in the image memory map.

 If your scatter file places input sections non-contiguously, the linker issues an error.
-This is because the use of the base and limit symbols over non-contiguous memory usually produces unpredictable and undesirable effects.
+This is because the use of the base and limit symbols over non-contiguous memory is ambiguous.